pystokes/impulso/README.md

 ```

 ### Input
-- Images in the above structure
+Images in the above structure.

 ### Ground Truth
-- bbox.json in the above structure
-- See bbox.json in `org` directory for sample
+Ground truth data is defined with `bbox.json`.
+See `bbox.json` in `org` directory for example.

 ## Demo
 The case of face detection.